noa10/mataresit/README.md

 12. User reviews, accepts suggestions, or manually edits data.
 13. On save, frontend compares initial vs. final data and logs differences to the `corrections` table via `receiptService.logCorrections`.
 14. Final, user-verified data is updated in the `receipts` and related tables.
-15. Verified data can optionally be synced to Zoho Expense via `Func_Zoho`.
+15. Verified data can optionally be synced to an external service.

 ## Database Schema